tocco/tocco-client/packages/app-extensions/README.md

 config, the second parameter, is an object an can have the following properties:
 * listApp: Entity-List App component.
 Is used to connect the remote field with a list search.
 * linkFactory: An object consisting of different types of link factories.
 Form components such as remote field can use these factories to create a link around the values for navigation purposes. e.g. {detail: (entity, relation, key, children) => <a ../>}

 #### formField
-Helper to create tocco-ui FormField component.
+Helper to create tocco-ui FormField component with a label and a field.

 #### notifier
 Allows to dispatch actions to show a info box or confirm dialog.
 Just needs to be added to the store and then one of